Massachusetts Foreclosure Process: Timeline, Laws & Procedures

 Phase 5: File Complaint

-Under Massachusetts law, the foreclosing entity will file a complaint with the Massachusetts Land Court.
+Under Massachusetts foreclosure law, the foreclosing entity will file a complaint with the Massachusetts Land Court.
 They do this to seek a judicial determination that you’re not currently in active military service.
 This protection falls under the Servicemembers’ Civil Relief Act (SCRA), which postpones or suspends certain civil obligations to enable service members to devote their full attention to duty and relieve stress on their families.

 Massachusetts is a non-judicial foreclosure state.
 A non-judicial foreclosure is completed without a judge’s court order as described in the state statutes.
 This means borrowers do not get their day in court to dispute the foreclosure.